krzemienski/awesome-from-stars/README.md

 * [Ramotion/cardslider](https://github.com/Ramotion/cardslider): :octocat: 🃏 Cardslider is a design UI controller that allows you to swipe through cards with pictures and accompanying descriptions.
 * [mmstick/cargo-deb](https://github.com/mmstick/cargo-deb): A cargo subcommand that generates Debian packages from information in Cargo.toml
 * [Carthage/Carthage](https://github.com/Carthage/Carthage): A simple, decentralized dependency manager for Cocoa
-* [vmware-tanzu/carvel-kapp](https://github.com/vmware-tanzu/carvel-kapp): kapp is a simple deployment tool focused on the concept of "Kubernetes application" — a set of resources with the same label
 * [castjs/castjs](https://github.com/castjs/castjs): 📺 Chromecast Sender Library for the Browser
 * [xat/castnow](https://github.com/xat/castnow): commandline chromecast player
 * [googlecast/CastReceiver](https://github.com/googlecast/CastReceiver): Reference Receiver: CastReceiver shows how to develop a fully Cast Design Checklist compliant receiver with additional features.